moaiddip/Communication-Library/README.md

 ComProt
 =======

+This is the communication protocol library developped for HKR's last year's first semester project named Smart House.
+Our job is to be able to transmit the messages in a secure and somewhat efficient way between the arduino-server-clients and prepare a medium for the other groups to be able to access the messages sent.

 TODO: Use JSon (instead of Strings) and jSSC (instead of RXTX).
 Maybe: Implement an algorithm that receives feedback from the server on the processing time and calculate the average and use it with the algorithm implemented in v.0.5 to get more precise results.

+Version 0.8 SOON: Adding a queue to the client side for messages pushed by the server and updates that are not requested by the client explicitly.

+Version 0.7: Changed the way threads are handled, threads are now saved in a hashmap.
+Added Multicast support using a username to find the thread you want to send a message to.

+Version 0.6:
+Added a queue to the arduino connector where messages that were not queried that are received from the arduino are saved.

 Version 0.5:
 Added an algorithm that changes after how many queries should they be sent to be processed in the second queue in real time.